On NATO’s vulnerable eastern edge, Baltic nations face high stakes in Ukraine crisis

 More than a frontal attack on NATO, some officials worry about the possibility that Putin could launch a smaller maneuver to show that NATO is weak — for example, seizing an island off the coast of Estonia — or renew hybrid warfare, like the cyberattacks that struck Estonia in 2007.

-“If he wins in Ukraine, it will legitimize war for him,” as a way to achieve his goals with other countries, according to one Baltic official who spoke on the condition of anonymity to discuss the matter frankly.
+“If he wins in Ukraine, it will legitimize war for him,” as a way to achieve his goals with other countries, said one Baltic official who spoke on the condition of anonymity to discuss the matter frankly.

 Despite the stepped-up defenses, there is also concern that the West might relax its resolve, either due to a negotiated settlement between Ukraine and Russia or because of the high cost of economic sanctions on Russia — with potentially problematic results in Eastern Europe.